Black & Brown Faces in America's Wild Places (20th Anniversary Edition)

 • “Shouldn’t everyone care about the involvement of all Americans in these issues?”

 The matter was far too important to let go.
 Instead, Dudley turned it into a project, seeking out people of color who thrive in the outdoors and asking them about their experiences, passions, and hopes for the future.
-He met with policymakers, park rangers, outdoor sports enthusiasts, and others with nature-centered careers.
-The compilation of his interviews became the groundbreaking book Black & Brown Faces in America’s Wild Places.
+He spoke with policymakers, park rangers, outdoor sports enthusiasts, educators, and others with nature-centered careers.
+The result is the the groundbreaking book Black & Brown Faces in America’s Wild Places.

-In these interviews, Dudley gets at the heart of what drew each individual to the outdoors, how they first became involved with nature, why they value those experiences, and why they believe people of color are underrepresented in this country’s natural landscape.
-He explores the connection between this topic and issues like social justice, racial prejudice, personal safety, economics, and cultural traditions.
+In these interviews, Dudley explores what first drew each individual to the outdoors, how they became involved with nature, why they value those experiences, and why they believe people of color are underrepresented in this country’s natural landscape.
+The conversations connect personal stories to broader issues such as social justice, racial prejudice, personal safety, economics, and cultural traditions.

 “I am honored to let the insightful individuals that I interviewed during the course of writing this book explain how all of these subjects come together in this complex social problem,” says Dudley.